 - Preheat oven to 350°.
 In a large bowl, combine onion, celery, carrots, ketchup, salt, paprika and pepper.
 Pat onto turkey thighs.
 Place 1 tablespoon flour in oven bag; shake to coat.
 Transfer turkey thighs to oven bag.

 - Place in a 13x9-in. baking dish.
 Combine broth, wine or additional broth, oregano and bay leaves.
 Put into bag; seal.
 Cut 2 slits into the top of the bag.
-Bake 1-1/2 hours or until a thermometer reads 180° and turkey juices run clear.
+Bake 1-1/2 hours or until a thermometer inserted in turkey reads 170°-175°.

 - Remove turkey to a serving platter; keep warm.
 Pour pan juices into a small saucepan; skim fat and discard bay leaves.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 5 minutes or until mixture is reduced to 1-3/4 cups.